Identification of Genetic Factors Associated with Corpus Callosum Morphology: Conditional Strong Independence Screening for Non-Euclidean Responses: Conclusion and Discussion

-\begin{acks}[Acknowledgments] Dr.~Wang's research is partially supported by NSFC (11771462, 71991474).
-Dr.~Pan's research is partially supported by NSFC (11701590), Science Foundation of Guangdong Province of China (2017A030310053), and Young Teacher Program/Fundamental Research Funds for the Central Universities (17lgpy14).
+Dr.~Wang's research is partially supported by the National Natural Science Foundation of China (12231017, 72171216) and the National Key R\&D Program of China (2022YFA1003803).
+Dr.~Pan's research is partially supported by the National Natural Science Foundation of China (12322113, 72495122, 12288201).

 Data collection and sharing for this project was funded by the Alzheimer's Disease Neuroimaging Initiative (ADNI) (National Institutes of Health Grant U01 AG024904) and DOD ADNI (Department of Defense award number W81XWH-12-2-0012).
 ADNI is funded by the National Institute on Aging, the National Institute of Biomedical Imaging and Bioengineering, and through generous contributions from the following: AbbVie, Alzheimer’s Association; Alzheimer’s Drug Discovery Foundation; Araclon Biotech; BioClinica, Inc.; Biogen; Bristol-Myers Squibb Company; CereSpir, Inc.; Cogstate; Eisai Inc.; Elan Pharmaceuticals, Inc.; Eli Lilly and Company; EuroImmun; F. Hoffmann-La Roche Ltd and its affiliated company Genentech, Inc.; Fujirebio; GE Healthcare; IXICO Ltd.; Janssen Alzheimer Immunotherapy Research \& Development, LLC.; Johnson \& Johnson Pharmaceutical Research \& Development LLC.; Lumosity; Lundbeck; Merck \& Co., Inc.; Meso Scale Diagnostics, LLC.; NeuroRx Research; Neurotrack Technologies; Novartis Pharmaceuticals Corporation; Pfizer Inc.; Piramal Imaging; Servier; Takeda Pharmaceutical Company; and Transition Therapeutics.
 The Canadian Institutes of Health Research is providing funds to support ADNI clinical sites in Canada.
 Private sector contributions are facilitated by the Foundation for the National Institutes of Health (www.fnih.org).
 The grantee organization is the Northern California Institute for Research and Education, and the study is coordinated by the Alzheimer’s Therapeutic Research Institute at the University of Southern California.
 ADNI data are disseminated by the Laboratory for Neuro Imaging at the University of Southern California.